Codebrahma/react-stateless-modal/README.md

 The open method will mount the container for you.

 You may optionally choose to use the component mode of the library by importing and mounting the `Modal` component. you may use all the properties used in the object passed to the `openModal` function.
 The example below shows how to create a simple modal using component mode.
+You additionally need to pass `open` and `onClose` prop.
+Refer docs for more information.

 ```jsx
 import React, { Component } from "react";